benjqminn/benjqminn.github.io/holmes-ctf/holmes_the_card.md

 ![SHA-256 Hash](card_images/task-7-sha-256.png)

+**Answer:** `7477c4f5e6d7c8b9a0f1e2d3c4b5a6f7e8d9c0b1a2f3e4d5c6b7a8f9e0d17477`

 ---

-## 🚩 Flag 8: "Browse to the second IP:port address and use the CogWork Security Platform to look for the hash and locate the IP address to which the malware connects.
-(Credentials: nvale/CogworkBurning!)"
+## 🚩 Flag 8: C2 IP Address

+**Question:** Use the CogWork Security Platform to look for the hash and locate the IP address to which the malware connects.

 **Walkthrough:**
 - Now that we have the SHA-256 value from the previous flag, we are tasked with locating the IP address to which the malware connects.